sulova/Data_Science_Disease_SVM/README.md

 # Data Wrangling
-Data manipulation is Another way to refer to this process is data manipulation but there is no set list or order of operations.
+Data manipulation is another way to refer to this process is data manipulation but there is no set list or order of operations.
 However, there are three common tasks involved in the data wrangling process such as:
 - **Data cleaning**:
-  -  Renaming, Sorting and reordering, Data type conversions,Deduplicating data, Addressing missing or invalid data, Filtering to the desired subset of data
+  -  Renaming, Sorting and reordering, Data type conversions, Deduplicating data, Addressing missing or invalid data, Filtering to the desired subset of data
 - **Data transformation**
 - **Data enrichment**

+A good data wrangler knows how to integrate information from multiple data sources, solving common transformation problems, and resolve data cleansing and quality issues.

 # Exploratory Data Analysis
 Now we will make necessary imports and try to load the dataset to jupyter notebook.